TheLabDemos/summerhack/README.md

 handle dependencies.
 OpenGL is not an issue, but SDL must be installed and the compiler/linker needs to be informed of its location.

-For new versions of MS Visual C++ (2015 or later), use vcpkg to install SDL 1.2.
-It should work automatically.

 For older versions of MSVC, download the pre-compiled SDL 1.2 package: https://libsdl.org/release/SDL-devel-1.2.15-VC.zip and unzip it in the libs directory of summerhack (so that the directory `libs\SDL-1.2.15` exists).

+For new versions of MS Visual C++ (2015 or later), use `vcpkg install sdl1` to install SDL 1.2. vcpkg does not seem to put the `include/SDL` directory in the include path, so you might need to change all `#include <SDL.h>` lines to `#include <SDL/SDL.h>`.
+I can't be bothered to figure out a solution that works both with and without `vcpkg` at the moment.

 Once SDL is taken care of, simply open the `summerhack.sln` project and hit F7 (Build->Build Solution).

+### Windows (msys2/mingw32)

+Use the mingw32 environment to build summerhack.
+Simply install SDL with the pacman package manager: `pacman -S mingw-w64-i686-SDL`, and type `make` to build.

 ### MacOS X